schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 #### Path pattern

-It is possible to provide a `pathPattern` to the `objectKeys` and `objectValues` matchers to only match keys/values that match the `pathPattern`.
+It is possible to provide a `pathPattern` to the `objectKeys` and `objectValues` matchers, to only match keys/values that match the `pathPattern`.
 This allows for more fine-grained control for common utilities like [Class Variance Authority](https://cva.style/docs/getting-started/installation#intellisense).
+The `pathPattern` is a regular expression that is matched against the object path.

 For example, the following matcher will only match object values for the `compoundVariants.class` key: